100mslive/100ms-roomkit-ios/README.md

 ```

-### How to show Prebuilt UI from within your own views
+### How to show Prebuilt UI conditionally from within your own views

 ```swift
 import SwiftUI